crankynetman/documentation-demo/Network/WAN/README.md

 ## Routing Design

-The routing for WAN 1.0 is provided by eBGP.
+The routing for the WAN is provided by eBGP.
 Each site has its own ASN and has at least 3 peers.

 * Peer with PE router
 * Peer with Primary DC Router over GRE tunnel